 While it may be hard to imagine these little lions as anything but hardy, Chows are still prone to a number of hereditary and congenital conditions that can adversely affect their health - and your budget.
 Some of the conditions and illnesses Chow Chows are prone to include eye conditions such as entropion; hip problems such as hip dysplasia; thyroid issues such as hypothyroidism; skin conditions such as sebaceous adenitis; chronic diseases such as diabetes mellitus; as well as elbow issues such as elbow dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Chow inherits anything more than a passion for guarding her two-legged family (and food bowl), you’re protected.